 In order to mitigate any issues with your computer and online assessments, it is very important that you take the "Practice Quiz" from each computer you will be using to take your graded quizzes and exams.
-It is your responsibility to make sure your computer meets the minimum hardware requirements (Links to an external site.).
+It is your responsibility to make sure your computer meets the minimum hardware requirements (https://fiu.instructure.com/courses/167018/pages/technical-requirements-and-skills).